fjvallarino/monomer/docs/tutorials/02-styling.md

 A widget node can be assigned different styles depending on its current status.
-These styles can be set using the `style...` family of functions, and they receive a list of options.
+These styles can be set using the `style...` family of functions, and they receive a list of attributes.
 These functions are generally used infix.
+They
-They are:
+are:

 - `styleBasic`: Default style of a widget.
-It serves as the base for all the other styles states when a value is not overriden.
+It serves as the base for all the other style states when an attribute is not overriden.
+- `styleHover`: Used when the widget is hovered with a pointing device.
+In general an alternative background color is used.
 - `styleFocus`: Used when the widget has keyboard focus.
 In general a border is displayed.
-- `styleHover`: Used when the widget is hovered.
-In general an alternative background color is used.
-- `styleFocusHover`: Used when the node is both focused and hovered.
-Used to have better control in cases when the mix of focus and hover styles do not match expectations.
+- `styleFocusHover`: Used when the widget is both focused and hovered.
+In this situation the attributes defined in focus and hover will be combined, with focus attributes taking precedence.
+This style state allows for better control in cases when the combination of focus and hover styles do not match expectations.
 - `styleActive`: Used when a mouse press was started in the widget and the pointer is inside its boundaries.
 - `styleDisabled`: Used when the `nodeEnabled` attribute has been set to False.